 The sauna is available for drop-in sessions or for pre-booking.
 The link to the booking website is – Lofoten SAUNA – Flytende Badstue i Svolvær havn – Svinøya Rorbuer (svinoya.no)

 It cost around £35 in total for us both to attend the sauna for an hour and we thought it was well worth it, we really enjoyed it, it was so relaxing, and we felt so refreshed after.

 The sauna has men’s and ladies changing rooms, a sauna room and then an outdoor deck where you have the possibility to swim in the Norwegian sea.
 You can even dive into the sea from the top deck!

-Henningsvær is a fishing village located on several small islands in the Lofoten archipelago and it is the most famous fishing village in the Lofoten Islands.
+Henningsvær is a fishing village, with a very small population of around only 400 people, located on several small islands in the Lofoten archipelago.
+It is the most famous fishing village in the Lofoten Islands.
 Henningsvær is famous for its cod industry and in the Winter, it is right at the centre of the world’s greatest Cod industry.